rafsanRubaiyat/MFS-Synthetic-Fraud-Data/README.md

 # MFS-Synthetic-Fraud-Data
-A data analysis notebook of 6 million synthetic MFS transactions and classifying the fraud ones
+A data analysis notebook of 6 million synthetic Mobile Financial Services transactions and classifying the fraud ones